Economy of Halifax, Nova Scotia

-The Halifax Regional Municipality (HRM) is a major generator of economic activity in Atlantic Canada.
+The Halifax Regional Municipality is a major generator of economic activity in Atlantic Canada.

 Largest employers

 Government and military

-The largest employer in HRM is government, with most provincial government departments headquartered in the area, as well as many regional offices for federal government departments and agencies.
+The largest employer in the municipality is government, with most provincial government departments headquartered in the area, as well as many regional offices for federal government departments and agencies.

 The Department of National Defence is the single largest employer and Halifax Harbour continues to serve a major military purpose as the Atlantic Ocean home port for the Royal Canadian Navy.
 CFB Halifax is Canada's largest naval base and the nation's largest military base in number of personnel.
 This base comprises various shore-based facilities including HMC Dockyard, Stadacona, CFAD Bedford, and other adjunct facilities throughout HRM and central Nova Scotia.
 Approximately 2/3 of the navy's major ships are home ported in Halifax.
 Another major military facility is located at 12 Wing, CFB Shearwater in Eastern Passage.
 This is the home base of naval aviation in Canada and is used as a heliport for the CH-148 Cyclone.

 Port of Halifax

 The largest influence on HRM's economy is its port and related spin-offs.
 Halifax is one of Canada's top four container ports in terms of the volume of cargo handled.
 Halifax Harbour is strategically located just north of the Great Circle Route between western Europe and the Eastern Seaboard of North America as the first inbound, last outbound major port of call on the continent with strategic rail connections to central and western Canada and the United States.
 The Halifax Port Authority operates two major container terminals, a medium-sized oil refinery, numerous general cargo piers and more specialized cargo handling piers for products such as automobiles and bulk gypsum.
+In 2021, the port of Halifax handled over 4.9 million tonnes of cargo.

 Port facilities are also increasingly used for logistics support of offshore natural gas production platforms near Sable Island, and for ongoing oil and gas exploration.
 The port has a shipyard and the eastern side of the harbour is home to Canadian Coast Guard Base Dartmouth and the internationally renowned Bedford Institute of Oceanography.
 In recent years, there has been an increase in number of cruise ships through a redeveloped passenger terminal at Pier 21.
 The port is also the eastern terminus of the transcontinental Canadian National Railway which maintains extensive facilities around the waterfront.

 The Halifax Shipyard is one of Canada's most well-equipped, having recently undergone a $300-million modernization to accommodate the building of new combat vessels for the Canadian navy.

 Another deep water port is the Sheet Harbour Industrial Port, which mainly serves the offshore and forestry industry in eastern Nova Scotia.